 Video Game-induced Nausea, Dizziness and Headaches

-In the early days of console gaming, about 25% (maybe more) of games made me nauseous, dizzy or gave me headaches to the point where I couldn’t play them.
+In the early days of console gaming, about 25% or so of all games made me nauseous, dizzy or gave me headaches to the point where I couldn’t play them.
 A prime example was Deus Ex: Invisible War.
 I enjoyed the game and wanted to continue playing it.
 But I couldn’t play for more than 15 minutes without becoming dizzy and nauseous.
 Ultimately, I had to abandon the game.

-Silent Hill Homecoming is Unplayble – No Y-Axis Inversion
+Silent Hill Homecoming is Unplayable – No Y-Axis Inversion

 Reviews: Metacritic 73%| Game Rankings 77%